Photosynq/PhotosynQ-Documentation/docs/tutorials/data-collection.md

 4. The protocol will take ~15 seconds to complete.
 Once the measurement is complete, confirm that the measurement quality is good.
 5. Select **ACCEPT** if you want to submit the measurement to the website or **DISCARD** if you want to discard the measurement and try again.

-::: tip
+::: tip Tip
-**Tip:** If you are using the default protocol **Leaf Photosynthesis v1.0** the measurement will automatically start once you have opened the clamp and closed it over the leaf.
+If you are using the default protocol **Leaf Photosynthesis v1.0** the measurement will automatically start once you have opened the clamp and closed it over the leaf.
 Other protocols the measurement may begin as soon as you select **Take Measurement**. - **Make sure you know when the protocol you are using begins!**
 :::

 #### Best Measurement Practices